get around geo-blocking VPN

 It’s especially difficult, although not impossible, to bypass regional restrictions in China.
 You can’t just install a VPN and start browsing, though, as the government has tried exceptionally hard to block all access to privacy-focused services, including VPN websites.
 As a result, there are only a few VPNs that reliably work in China.

 If you’re planning a trip to China (or any country that restricts access to VPNs), you’ll have to download and install the VPN beforehand.
-We’d also recommend making a note of any mirror sites your VPN might operate and instructions on how to manually configure the service.
+We’d also recommend noting any mirror sites your VPN might operate and instructions on manually configuring the service.
 This information should be kept in a password-protected file and saved locally on your device since countries with strict online censorship tend to block access to cloud storage platforms.

 Not sure if a particular website is blocked in China?
 You can check before arriving by entering a URL into our Great Firewall tool.
 Remember: the Great Firewall is updated all the time, so even if a site is accessible right now, it might not be when you get to China.